tailhook/mglawica/TUTORIAL.rst

       ./tink/start.sh
     from current directory

 That's it for configuring VM.
+The ``h1.mglawica.org`` hostname that we use use a lot in tutorial is not a public hostname and leads to an ip ``172.24.0.1`` which can't be used for internet.
+It only works for you when you are working through VPN.

 .. note:: Terraform writes state files directly into this directory, and we write `tinc` keys here too.
 So you should keep this directory around.